 The recruits and families of non-revenue sport athletes are asking NIL questions during official visits in 2026.
 In most cases they are receiving answers about collective budgets for football and men's basketball.
 That is not an answer.
 It is a deflection that costs programs commitments from athletes with genuine commercial market value who have decided to enroll somewhere that takes their business development seriously.

 The programs that have built systematic NIL infrastructure for their full rosters are telling a recruiting story their peers cannot match.
 The volleyball recruit whose program can demonstrate a systematic approach to brand development, IP ownership, and revenue activation for Olympic sport athletes is making a four-year investment decision on fundamentally different information.
-That differentiation is durable in a way that collective budgets are not.

 The commercial market for non-revenue sport athletes is growing faster than any other segment of the NIL economy.
 The programs that build the infrastructure to capture it first will own a recruiting advantage that their peers will spend years trying to replicate.